 Recommended workflow

-Three plugins turn Claude Code into a grounded data-quality engineer that knows your warehouse, knows the dqt API, and can run checks from natural language.
+Three plugins turn Claude Code into a grounded data questioning engineer that knows your warehouse, knows the dqt API, and can run checks from natural language.

-Connects Claude Code to dqt's live documentation and source — all 38 detector slugs, the exact YAML schema, and adapter protocol.
+Connects Claude Code to dqt's live documentation and source — all 64 detector and check slugs, the exact YAML schema, and adapter protocol.
 No training-data lag.

 Gives Claude Code structured workflows for planning, executing, and reviewing multi-step tasks — essential for building out a full dqt check suite or semantic layer from scratch.